 Skogafoss Waterfall on Iceland' South Coast

-Explore the South Coast of Iceland
+Explore the South Coast

 Venture south of the capital and explore Iceland’s South Coast.
 The extra daylight will come in handy as you visit almost all of the islands iconic natural phenomena.
 The July weather will beautifully compliment the black sanded Reynisfjara, the Skogafoss and Seljalandsfoss, and the mighty Sólheimajökull Glacier.
 Gaze out across the Atlantic from the enchanting little town of Vík, soak in the summer sun rays, and beat yourself up for not doing this sooner.